protestsafe/protestsafe.github.io/README.md

 ---

+## Physical Safety

+### Gear to Bring
+- Umbrella or shield - protect from less lethal munitions shot by police
+- Z87, MIL-PRF-31013 or MIL-DTL-43511D rated eye protection
+- Face covering
+- Long sleeves, long pants, socks
+- Water
+- Helmet
+- Ear plugs

+### Pepper Spray and Tear Gas

+#### Stop Tear Gas
+- Use a leaf blower to blow smoke in a safe direction and allow others to pour water on or grab the canister with heavy gloves or tongs.
+- Pour water on tear gas canisters or place in a container of water and shake to extinguish.

+#### Prevention
+- Protect eyes from exposure with sealed impact rated goggles
+- Prevent inhalation with a mask
+- Cover skin with long sleeves, pants and socks
+- Do not wear contact lenses

+#### Treatment
+- Rinse eyes and mouth with water - milk is not needed
+- Rinse exposed skin as soon as possible
+- Use caution when showering - lean forward and wash off face for 15 min
+- Dab skin dry - do not wipe
+- Wash clothes separately

-## If You're Arrested
+### If You're Arrested

-Say “I want my attorney and I choose to remain silent”.
+- Say “I want my attorney and I choose to remain silent”.
-Do not answer questions until you have a chance to talk to a lawyer.
+- Do not answer questions until you have a chance to talk to a lawyer.
 (Search keywords: "Youtube Don't Talk to the Police")

 ---